How Long Do Coffee Beans Last? A Guide to Freshness.

 Wondering if your coffee beans are still good?
 Here are signs they may have lost their freshness:

-Dull Aroma: Fresh coffee beans have a strong, rich smell.
-If the aroma is weak or nonexistent, they’re likely stale.
+Dull Aroma: fresh coffee beans have a strong, rich smell.
+If the aroma is weak or nonexistent, they’re likely stale

-Oily Appearance: Dark roast beans may look overly oily, indicating oxidation.
+Oily Appearance: dark roast beans may look overly oily, indicating oxidation

 Can You Use Expired Coffee Beans?

-While coffee beans don’t “expire” in a way that makes them unsafe, they can lose their flavor over time.
+While coffee beans don’t “expire” in a way that makes them unsafe, they can lose their flavour over time.
 Stale beans may still be drinkable but won’t deliver the vibrant taste you expect.
 If you have old beans, try using them in recipes like coffee-rubbed meats or baked goods to avoid waste.

 FAQs About Coffee Bean Shelf Life